 On May 19, 2016, the District entered into a finance purchase agreement for building improvements.
 The finance purchase totaled \$2,803,400.
 The finance purchase agreement includes annual principal and interest payments of \$224,996.
-On July 1, 2018, the District entered into a finance purchase agreement for fitness equipment.
-The finance purchase totaled \$86,160.
 The finance purchase agreement included annual principal and interest payments of \$23,585.
 On July 25, 2020, the District entered into three finance purchase agreements for copier equipment.
 The finance purchases totaled \$171,847.
 The three finance purchase agreements include monthly principal and interest payments of \$2,304, \$1,649, and \$22, respectively.
+On May 3, 2022, the District entered into a finance purchase agreement for fitness equipment.
+The finance purchase totaled \$62,586.
+The finance purchase agreement included annual principal and interest payments of \$20,639.
+On July 26, 2023, the District entered into a finance purchase agreement for copier equipment.
+The finance purchase totaled \$154,226.
+The finance purchase agreement for copier equipment.
+The finance purchase totaled \$154,226.
+The finance purchase agreement includes monthly principal and interest payments of \$2,304, \$1,649, and \$22, purchase agreement for copier equipment.
+The finance purchase agreement for fitness equipment.
+The finance purchase totaled \$62,586.
+The finance purchase agreement included annual principal and interest payments of \$20,639.
+On July 26, 2023, the District entered into a finance purchase agreement for copier equipment.
+The finance purchase totaled \$154,226.
+The finance purchase agreement includes monthly principal and interest payments of \$3,110.